Everything You Need to Know About the Warm Home Discount Scheme

 The UK government has a number of helpful schemes and grants available for energy customers.
 One such example of this is the Warm Home Discount which is designed to help vulnerable people with the costs of winter energy bills so they can avoid slipping into fuel poverty.

-This guide will explain the scheme in greater detail including who qualifies for the warm home discount and how do I apply for the warm home discount.
+This guide will explain the scheme in greater detail including who qualifies for the warm home discount and how to apply for the warm home discount.

 Compare our best energy deals and switch in minutes